Gareth Coker: Minecraft Expansions

-Gareth Coker contributed to the music of Minecraft through the Minecraft Mythology Expansions, of which include that of Chinese, Greek, Egyptian and Norse.
-For the Chinese Mythology expansion, Coker had personal experience with learning Chinese culture.
-“Having lived in Japan, China was never far away for a quick trip, and I’ve always been fascinated by Asian music, so a lot of the research was already done”.
+Coker contributed to the music of Minecraft through the Minecraft Mythology expansions, of which include that of Chinese, Greek, Egyptian and Norse.
+For the Chinese Mythology expansion, Coker had personal experience with learning Chinese culture: "Having lived in Japan, China was never far away for a quick trip, and I've always been fascinated by Asian music, so a lot of the research was already done".
 To make this feel like a blend of both worlds, Coker focused on using solo instruments from the region, such as erhu, dizi, hulusi and xiao, and then limited himself (mostly) to the more traditional Chinese harmony and scales.

 For the Greek Mythology expansion, Coker referred to the limited records of ancient Greek instruments, such as the lyra, psaltery, and pipes.
 To further immerse the listener into the world of ancient Greece, he used the gods as inspiration for the soundscape.
-“So for Poseidon, I'd focus on making the track sound like it was ‘underwater’, as Poseidon is the God of the Sea”.
+"So for Poseidon, I'd focus on making the track sound like it was 'underwater', as Poseidon is the God of the Sea".

 Across the mythologies, Coker had the opportunity to work with renowned musicians; among them is Rachel Nesvig, who specializes in the Norwegian Hardanger Fiddle, Karen Han, who specializes in erhu, and Kristin Naigus, who plays iconic wind instruments from different cultures.
 He also wrote the music for the Battle, Tumble, and Glide mini-games as well as the Pirates of the Caribbean expansion.

 Immortals Fenyx Rising

-Coker's work for Minecraft’s Greek Mythology expansion pack caught the eye of Ubisoft. “...they used my soundtrack for Minecraft: Greek Mythology as temporary music.
-I think it ended up working, and they were like, ‘Maybe we should contact the composer’”.
+Coker's work for Minecraft's Greek Mythology expansion pack caught the eye of Ubisoft: "...they used my soundtrack for Minecraft: Greek Mythology as temporary music.
+I think it ended up working, and they were like, 'Maybe we should contact the composer'".

 The soundtrack as a whole is a mix of the orchestral sound, and the esoteric, non-orchestral elements for the magical/mythological aspect.
 Additionally, Coker commissioned instruments that were handcrafted and shipped across the Atlantic from Greece.

 For the expansion of Immortals Fenyx Rising, Eastern Realms DLC, Coker included Chinese instruments into the soundscape.
 He received guidance from Ubisoft Chengdu, who provided history lessons on Chinese instruments and Chinese music in general.
-The resultant soundtrack is a rich blend of Orchestral and Chinese elements, but does not go for an authentic experience.
+The resultant soundtrack is a rich blend of orchestral and Chinese elements, but does not go for an authentic experience.
 Rather, it is made to feel like a unique experience that can be recognized as Coker's style in writing.